LohithReddy1611/TicTacToe/README.md

 ## Demo

-You can play the game live [here](https://tictactoebylohith.tiiny.site/) (replace with your demo link if available).
+You can play the game live [here](https://tictactoebylohith.tiiny.site/)

 ## Features